 4. Save time and money

 As mentioned before, long-term collaboration partners know the brand’s expectations and goals.
-Therefore, the collaboration is a lot easier and less time-consuming for the brand because they don’t have to constantly look after someone – not to mention the need to constantly look for new influencers and agree on terms with them!
+Therefore, collaboration is a lot easier and less time-consuming for the brand because they don’t have to constantly look after someone – not to mention the need to constantly look for new influencers and agree on terms with them!

 This plays a particularly important role in product campaigns, where the transport of products comes into play.
-Such collaborations are often organized in such a way that the influencer receives a product for the first post, and if they can continue to use the same product to take photos, he will get paid in money for the subsequent posts.
+Such collaborations are often organized in such a way that the influencer receives a product for the first post, and if they can continue to use the same product to take photos, they will get paid in money for the subsequent posts.
 This way, the brand representative does not have to invest time each week in delivering products to new influencers.